 - creating a clean, renewable fuel for coal replacement or energy recovery.

-Up to 100% financing available
+Up to 100% funding available

 - Long-term feedstock supply contracts for the entire MSW stream with tipping/gate fee.